ErpNetDocs/winclient/introduction/workspace-customization/customize-current-view.md

-# Customize current view
+# Customize Current View

-The *Customize current view* mode is used to edit the way System forms look.
+The *Customize Current View* mode is used to edit the way System forms look.
 You will find that mode deactivated by default when opening a form.
 This way you can't move fixed tabs.
-The *Customize current view* mode unlocks the following functions:
+The *Customize Current View* mode unlocks the following functions:

 - Working with *Views*;
 - Adding, removing, and resizing *Regions*;